rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 # Integrating Midtrans Snap to E-commerce Content Management System (CMS)
 <hr>

 Content Management System (CMS) allows you to easily have a website or web store without building from scratch.
 CMS does not require programming knowledge.
 You just need to install the CMS and customize according to your requirement.

-You only require to manage the content (Content Management).
+Then you can focus on managing the content, without much technical work.
+In the context of Ecommerce CMS, it means you can easily manage your ecommerce website.
 Some of the examples of CMS are WordPress, Magento 2, PrestaShop, WHMCS, and so on.

-Payment methods available on [Snap](/en/snap/overview.md), explained on [this page](https://midtrans.com/payments), and are available for integration.
+Midtrans provides easy to use & install plugins for popular Ecommerce CMS, which will enable your website to accept payments from your customers.
+All [payment methods](https://midtrans.com/payments) available on [Snap](/en/snap/overview.md) that are activated on your Midtrans Account will become available for your website’s customers.

 ## Preparation
 <br>